 Intermountain Healthcare (Oshiro): Beginning in 2001, Oshiro et al. reviewed neonatal outcomes and introduced a quality improvement (QI) intervention to reduce elective inductions <39 weeks gestation in Intermountain Healthcare (Utah and Southeastern Idaho).23

 The QI group developed a multidisciplinary team consisting of physicians, nurse leaders, statisticians, data managers and administrative leaders within the organization.
-During initial presentations about the QI intervention, there was opposition from obstetric and gynecology departments, which appeared to be due to staff naiveté about neonatal morbidities associated with elective inductions prior to 39 weeks gestation.
+During initial presentations about the QI intervention, there was opposition from obstetric and gynecology departments, which appeared to be due to lack of common knowledge about neonatal morbidities associated with elective inductions prior to 39 weeks gestation.
 To address this and other barriers, the QI group presented neonatal outcome data and implemented dispute resolutions directly through department chairs or perinatologists instead of nurses and clerical staff acting as “gatekeepers”.
 Other key steps included development of a data collection system, consent forms, and education modules for both medical staff and patients.
 While Intermountain Healthcare is a vertically integrated healthcare system with salaried Medical Directors and Perinatologists, most obstetrical providers were private practitioners not employed by the system.
 Performance was monitored system-wide, by facility, and for individual practitioner and reports were issued regularly.

-Within 6 months of baseline, elective deliveries <39 weeks dropped from 28% to 10% and was less than 3% after six years (Figure 5).23 Note that the “%” here means percent of ALL elective (scheduled) births that occurred <39 weeks gestation, NOT percent of births between 37-39 weeks gestation that were elective (scheduled), which is NQF’s and The Joint Commission’s definition (refer to Table 10, Appendix C).8
+Within 6 months of baseline, elective deliveries <39 weeks dropped from 28% to 10% and was less than 3% after six years (Figure 5).23 Note that the “%” here means percent of ALL scheduled births that occurred <39 weeks gestation, NOT percent of births between 37-39 weeks gestation that were scheduled, which is consistent with NQF’s and The Joint Commission’s definitions (refer to Table 10, Appendix C).8

 Figure 5: Percent* of Elective Deliveries before 39 Weeks Gestation